-HIS 5428 History of Modern Germany
+HIS 5428 - History of Modern Germany

+Credits, 3 sem. hrs.
 An overview of the process leading to German unification, the nature of the unified German state, and the impact of German unification on the course of European history since 1870.